mzwierzchlewski/EFCore.AuditExtensions/README.md

 # EFCore Audit Extensions

 The aim of this extension is an easy setup of auditing infrastructure for your entities.
-All changes (insert, update, delete) to the entities are logged into a separate table (called _Audit Table_) with the following data:
+All changes (insert, update, delete) to the entities are logged into a separate tables (called _Audit Table_), one audit table per EF entity, with the following data:

 * _Id_ - identifier of the modified entity <sup>[1](#id-column)</sup>
 * _OldData_ - state of the entity before the change (serialized)